nikita-gurwani-pos/PS-POS-AI-Projects/merchant-health-dashboard/backend/README.md

 -   `ENV_EXAMPLE.md`: Detailed explanation of environment variables.
 -   `MCP_SETUP.md`: Guide for setting up the MCP client.
 -   `SIMPLE_MCP_GUIDE.md`: A simplified guide for the MCP client.

+📌 License: This project is © 2025 Arshad Shafi Khan.
+All rights reserved.
+Unauthorized use or distribution is prohibited.